studylad/Real_Time_LaneNet_Carla/README.md

 ## Installation

-1. Following instructions and install [MaybeShewill-CV/lanenet-lane-detection](https://github.com/MaybeShewill-CV/lanenet-lane-detection)
+1. Follow instructions and install [MaybeShewill-CV/lanenet-lane-detection](https://github.com/MaybeShewill-CV/lanenet-lane-detection)

-2. Following instructions and install [carla-simulator/data-collector](https://github.com/carla-simulator/data-collector) as well as CarlaGear (i.e. Carla 0.8.4) (see carla-simulator/data-collector readme)
+2. Follow instructions and install [carla-simulator/data-collector](https://github.com/carla-simulator/data-collector) as well as CarlaGear (i.e. Carla 0.8.4) (see carla-simulator/data-collector readme)

 3. Merge respective files from the repos above into the files in this repo.